ablackcat04/I2P2-TowerDefense-Student/README.md

 | Implementation of download and upload |         吳彥儒          |
 | Internal network server & code        |         吳彥儒          |
 ---
-## Plot Scripting Language Documentation
+## Documentation of our Scripting Language: SimRen'Py
 In order to handle the story, we develop a simple scripting language: **SimRen'Py**.
 This scripting language was initially intended to be very similar to Ren'Py, a visual novel language based on python.
 However, due to the implementation of my Engine,